-More than half of employed Americans get the chance to have this fantasy, traveling for their careers in some capacity.
-This might explain why up to 20 percent of men and 13 percent of women admit to cheating in general (data on infidelity always comes with the unavoidable caveat that most people are not completely honest with infidelity researchers).
-Up to 36 percent of men and 13 percent of women reported cheating on their partners when they went on business trips, according to data on nearly 100,000 people.
+More than half of employed Americans get the chance to live this fantasy, traveling for their careers in some capacity.
+This might explain why up to 20% of men and 13% of women admit to cheating in general (data on infidelity always comes with the unavoidable caveat that most people are not completely honest with infidelity researchers).
+Up to 36% of men and 13% of women reported cheating on their partners when they went on business trips, according to data on nearly 100,000 people.

 When people travel to trade shows and conventions, where other married people are escaping in bulk, the numbers are even higher.
-A study of over 2,000 employees revealed that 66 percent of respondents reported that they either witnessed cheating or cheated personally in these scenarios.
+A study of more than 2,000 employees revealed that 66% of respondents reported that they either witnessed cheating or cheated personally in these scenarios.

 The same survey suggests infidelity is one of many ways business travel translates into bad behavior, and other examples of this influence infidelity as well.
-Over 70 percent of respondents said people drank too much alcohol at conventions and trade shows and 42 percent said they slept too little.
+More than 70% of respondents said people drank too much alcohol at conventions and trade shows and 42% said they slept too little.

 Other evidence suggests that business trips are destabilizing for a lot of people.
 Traveling by plane for just a day costs people almost three hours of sleep, some estimates show.
-While alcohol has a well-documented reputation for inhibiting self-control and tends to make people bolder and less risk-averse, sleep deprivation has been linked with increased unethical and even deviant behavior as well.
+Sleep deprivation has been linked with increased unethical and even deviant behavior as well.
 This can make it easier to take that fantasy life too far.

 As much as all sleep deprivation, alcohol, and opportunity play a role in infidelity on business trips, some scientists have found that this type of cheating may be more about the pursuit of power.
 One study of over 1,500 working professionals demonstrated that elevated power was positively associated with cheating and the urge to cheat, and the correlation between power and infidelity was equally strong for men and women.
 (This may help to explain why it appears that more women may be cheating as they gain more power in the workplace.)